worldbank/stata-linter/README.md

-# stata_liner - Stata command for do file linter
+# stata_linter - Stata command for do file linter

 ## Installation